sparkdq.checks#

 - allowed_values

-Mapping of column names to allowed values.
+Mapping of column names to their corresponding lists of acceptable values.

 - Type: